tchibatron/dbeaver/Auto-and-Manual-Commit-Modes.md

 DBeaver supports two modes for committing changes to the database:
-* **Auto-commit** transfers all changes that you make immediately to the database
+* **Auto-commit** transfers all changes that you make immediately to the database.
-* **Manual commit** requires your confirmation before committing a change to the database or rolling it back
+* **Manual commit** requires your confirmation before committing a change to the database or rolling it back.

 Though available in many cases, the two modes are actionable only in [SQL Editor](https://github.com/dbeaver/dbeaver/wiki/SQL-Editor).
 See the next sections for details of using the modes.